-DRE being used in Delaware DUI Cases
+DRE in DE DUI Cases

 DRE = Drug Recognition Experts

-There is a new trend in prosecuting drug related DUI cases.
+There is a new trend in prosecuting drug-related DUI cases.
 That is the Drug Recognition Expert.
 The State of Delaware is now occasionally using Drug Recognition Experts in DUI cases.
 As of the writing of this article, it is unclear what Delaware’s approach to Drug Recognition Experts will be.
 The purpose of a Drug Recognition Expert is to a) determine whether a suspect is impaired b) determine whether the suspect is impaired because of a medical condition or the use of drugs, and c) If impaired because of drugs, what type of drugs are causing impairment?